 Research

-Climate change requires drastic economic change, and fast, concerted political action.
+Climate change requires drastic social change, and fast, concerted political action.
 Climate change also raises questions about how we define environmental and climate justice, and how to center marginalized voices in any political and economic transition.
 In my research, I investigate these questions from the bottom up.
-Applying a movement-centered lens, my research investigates the role new environmental movements play in defining climate justice and promoting political change.
+Applying a movement-centered lens, my research investigates the role youth climate movements play in defining climate justice and promoting political change.

 In addition to the book project, I have broader interests in contemporary political thought, as well as political theology.
 I am particularly interested in how religion and spirituality have been used to legitimize and delineate political authority.
 In examining these questions, I am interested in reconceptualizing the agency-structure debate in political theory and developing a more dynamic model which recognizes the symbiotic interaction individuals have with their environment.